 In addition to building-specific codes, all projects must comply with all Federal, State, and local environmental laws, regulations, and Executive Orders.
-Federal regulations are found typically, but not exclusively, in the Code of Federal Regulations (CFR) Title 40, Protection of Environment, Executive Order 13423 - Strengthening Federal Environmental, Energy, and Transportation Management, and Executive Order 13514 - Federal Leadership in Environmental, Energy, and Economic Performance.
+Federal regulations are found typically, but not exclusively, in the Code of Federal Regulations (CFR) Title 40, Protection of Environment, and Executive Order 13693: Planning for Federal Sustainability in the Next Decade.
 In matters of environmental compliance, GSA's policy is voluntary conformity to certain State and local code requirements even when permitting or approvals from local regulators are not required.
 Confer with the regional environmental coordinator for specific applicability.